MrPowers/datafusion-book/src/quickstart.md

 +---+---+-------------------------+
 ```

+DataFusion also allows you to query data with a well-designed Python interface.

-Python users have two easy ways to query DataFusion tables.
+Python users have two great ways to query DataFusion tables.